Building a Wi-Fi Controlled Remote Antenna Switch with ESP32

 Power Handling

-This design uses standard 10A electromechanical relays, which are suitable for up to 100 watts of RF power.
-The actual power handling depends on several factors:
+This project uses standard 10A electromechanical relays, which are generally comfortable for up to about 100 watts on HF when wired correctly.
+Actual safe power levels depend on:

-- SWR: High SWR increases voltage and current stress
+• SWR: High SWR increases voltage and current at the relay contacts.

 For Higher Power (>100W)